archway-network/networks/README.md

 # Adding new IBC paths

+If you are a relayer operator and wish to add a new IBC path connecting to Archway Networks, please follow the below mentioned criteria and create a PR after creating the path.
 ## Requirements for the IBC channel:
 - Archway client's trusting period should be set to 2/3 of unbonding period e.g. for archway-1 (mainnet) the clients trusting period must be 1209600s
 - IBC client for your chain should also have trusting period set to exactly 2/3 of your unbonding period